Home

 By the estimate of Dr. Douglas Graham, most raw foodists take the fat route, averaging at least 60 percent of their calories from fat (3), dwarfing the 40 percent eaters of the Standard American Diet manage.

 So where's the fat coming from?
 Fatty fruits like avocados, coconuts and olives, nut pates and nut butters, tahini dressing for salads, raw "seed cheeses", 100 percent fat raw vegetable oils, raw granola bars, and flax crackers are the usual suspects.
-I recently received an email from someone asking me why I eat a low fat diet.
-I gave him a pretty detailed explanation, and he said he disagreed, stating that avocados are "magical".
+Low Fat Diet Oils

 That's the kind of devotion the rare raw low fat diet eater is up against.
 You can't really cite a scientific article refuting the magical properties of avocados, and it would be foolish to attempt to demonize fat anyway.